mchatter10/TrustButVerify/2_Test_Cases/README.md

 [DOC0]   =  {sigal_list}
 [DOC1]   =  {Submodule_Spec_Doc}
 [TABLE1] =  {Extracted_Signals}
-Your response must be bounded from [DOC1] and any recollection of dependency graphs from computer architecture.
+Your response must be bounded from [DOC1], [TABLE1], and any recollection of dependency graphs from computer architecture.
-Create a table to show what signals are related to the {signal} register.
+Create a table to show the signals from the design that are related to the signals in [TABLE1].
-The table must include the signal and relationship description
+The table must include columns for signal name and dependent signals.
 ```

 ## Step 3: Test Case Generation